Article updated on September 27, 2021

 Happy I survived it, I soon find myself in the quiet Bois de Boulogne, overtaking runners on this Sunday morning.
-Past the hippodrome of Longchamps, we follow the Seine River to the South lined up with péniche boats, turned into comfortable house boats.
-Crossing the footbridge of the Avre, we see youngsters making salto’s from the decks into the river while other are waterskiing with the business towers of La Défense as a background.
+Past the Hippodrome de Longchamps, we follow the Seine River to the South lined up with péniche boats, turned into comfortable house boats.
+Crossing the footbridge of the Avre, we see youngsters making saltos from the decks into the river while other are water-skiing with the business towers of La Défense as a background.
 We quickly reach the Parc de Saint-Cloud, overlooking Paris.
 I curse the fact that we have to follow a long wide lane uphill through the beautiful park which later that day on our way back, will provide us with fantastic views on La Défense, Montmarte and the Eiffel Tower: highly rewarding and worth the effort.

-Out of the park, we cycle through Marnes-la-Coquette, a cute village with residential houses behind well-maintained hedges, before we find ourselves in another forest for a few more kilometers.
+Out of the park, we cycle through Marnes-la-Coquette, a cute village with residential houses behind well-maintained hedges, before we find ourselves in another forest for a few more kilometres.

 We are soon biking the well-marked bicycles lanes of Versailles along its wide avenues lined up with stylish 5-story buildings.

 Almost bigger than the impressive golden portal leading to the palace, the herds of tourist buses are slightly scary in front of the entrance of the castle of Versailles.
-We go around the palace to enter its immense park.
+We go around the palace to enter its immense park bordering the lesser known and much quieter Kitchen Garden of the King.
 After visiting Marie Antoinette’s estate and the well-maintained gardens around the Petit Trianon, we sit down in the grass to enjoy our French baguette picnic which the swans of the Grand Canal, seem to find appetizing.

 Almost back in Le Marais, we pass by Le Louvre, the historical residence of the kings of France, and I realized we have just covered the distance between both royal palaces.
 Having biked it, beyond this great urban adventure, I realize better the safe distance Louis XIV put between himself and the potentially rebellious Parisians who scared him off as a child during La Fronde.

 - You will find below our interactive map so that you can find your way easily.
-Click here for a short tutorial and learn how to download and use our interactive maps offline on your phone without roaming fees.
+Click here for a short tutorial to download the GPS track and use our interactive maps offline on your phone without roaming fees.